jwcmitchell/playbook_famous_phonegap/models__collections/model.md

 #### Backbone.UniqueModel

-Gives us an App-wide (localStorage-backed, I believe) version of *the same* model everytime we instantiate.
+Gives us an App-wide version of *the same* model everytime we instantiate.

     var ActionModel = require('models/action');
     var a = ActionModel.Action({